ISOSOL

 • - hypervolemia;

-• - hypertensive dehydration;
+• - hypertonic dehydration;

 • - oliguria and anuria;